-9.4.2 Further Outreach, Consultation, and Alternatives Development for the Draft EIR/EIS (2016 to Present)
+9.4.2 Further Outreach, Consultation, and Alternatives Refinement (2016 to Present)

-Following scoping, and throughout the development of the Draft EIR/EIS for the two-track blended system, the Authority held meetings to consult with federal, state, and local agencies and to provide project updates and obtain feedback from the public.
+Following scoping, and throughout the development of the EIR/EIS for the two-track blended system, the Authority held meetings to consult with federal, state, and local agencies and to provide project updates and obtain feedback from the public.
 The Authority also continued to consult with environmental regulatory agencies, Native American stakeholders, and other stakeholders during this time.
-In total, the Authority hosted or participated in more than 350 meetings between July 2016 and publication of this Draft EIR/EIS.
+In total, the Authority hosted or participated in more than 490 meetings between July 2016 and publication of this Final EIR/EIS.
 The following subsections provide details of these activities.